How To Play Ping Pong: A Beginner’s Guide

 Now that you have the basic equipment down, it’s time to put that stuff to good use and have some fun.
 First things first, how do you hold your bat?

 The first thing to do before starting play is to make sure you’re holding the paddle correctly.
 There are two main ways to grip your bat in table tennis: Shakehand and penhold grip.
 Each grip has its pros and cons but most experts recommend that the best grip for beginners is the shakehand grip.

 To read more about how to hold the paddle check out our ping pong guide on grips here.
 We also have some ping pong instructions regarding bat care that you might find helpful.

 Learn the Basic Rules

-The basic rules are important to know when starting out.
-I know there are a ton of rules out there for ping pong but you don’t need to know all of them right now.
+The basic table tennis rules are important to know when starting out.
+There are a ton of rules out there for ping pong but you don’t need to know all of them right now.
 If you don’t feel like reading them, or you feel as if you will probably forget, you can always have someone at a club explain the rules to you better while you are playing.

 How You Play a Game of Ping Pong

-- When you and another person play a set of games, it is called a “match”.
-A match usually consists of the best of three out of five games; so you could end up playing anywhere from three to five games total.
+- When you and another person play a set of games, it is called a “table tennis match”.
+A match usually consists of the best of three out of five games; so you could end up playing anywhere from three to five games in total.

-- The player who serves first is usually determined differently depending on the club (some choose at random, flip a coin, hide the ball in one hand, etc).
+- The player who serves first is usually determined differently depending on the club (e.g. a coin flip, hide the ball in one hand, etc).
 Once a player is chosen they will serve for two points and then the opponent will serve for two points.